hoijui/JavaOSC/README.markdown

 `modules/core/src/main/resources/supercollider/` directory,
 and load the synthdef into SuperCollider.
 Start the SC local server.
-Click the "All On" button and start moving the sliders.
+In the JavaOSC Demo UI, click the "All On" button and start moving the sliders.
 You should hear the sounds change.
 To see what messages the UI is sending, run either the CNMAT dumpOSC, or turn on dumpOSC in SuperCollider.

-### PD
+#### ... with PD

 There is also a PureData patch created by Alexandre Quessy, available [here](http://www.sourcelibre.com/puredata/).